Last Updated on November 24, 2022 by ashley.davis

 It is incredibly crucial to ensure proper hygiene for seniors and that their needs are met.
 Sometimes, it is easy to overlook these things, but it can lead to many issues for seniors, in particular.
 We can’t stress the importance of hygiene for seniors.

-- Hygiene means taking care of your gums and teeth.
+- Taking care of your gums and teeth.

 If you want to maintain a happy and healthy lifestyle, proper hygiene for seniors is a must.
 Unfortunately, our immune system grows weak as we age, which means we make more of an enemy with germs and viruses than ever before.